irmoah80/hellopaint/README.md

 >
 > 4 - done!

-before implement undo/redo function , we need to push each level in **main stack** :
+Before implement undo/redo function , we need to push each level in **main stack** :

     def  mouseReleaseEvent(self, e):
 	    if  e.button() == Qt.LeftButton: